CornellsWorld/CornellsWorld/README.md

-## Hi there 👋

-**CornellsWorld/CornellsWorld** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 # Hi there, I'm Cornelius Alhassan! 👋

 <img width="2000" height="600" alt="Purple Abstract Graphic Design LinkedIn Article Cover Image" src="https://github.com/user-attachments/assets/528dfe9a-a43d-400f-a001-79428e25c2df" />